USS Irene Forsyte: Service history

-"The conversion of USS Irene Forsyte is an instance of misguided conception and misdirected zeal, which, coupled with inefficiency resulting from lack of supervision by competent authority; has cost the government nearly half a million dollars in money and a serious waste of effort.
-In addition, much valuable material that can ultimately be used has been frozen for the better part of one year.
-The facts and circumstances responsible therefor are set forth in detail in the enclosures."

-"I recognize that the actions of the officers were, in general, motivated by a desire to assist in the war effort.
-However, it appears to be a fact that some of the officers concerned took advantage of the broad authority that was granted in the interests of secrecy to obtain equipment that did not contribute to the military value of the vessel.
-Furthermore, the failure to ascertain, prior to or during conversion, that the vessel was unseaworthy is an indication of professional incompetence on the part of the officers concerned.
-The Commander, Eastern Sea Frontiers, and the Commandant, Third Naval District, after such further investigation as they may deem necessary, will take appropriate corrective and disciplinary action.
-Disposal of the vessel has been provided for in other correspondence."

-"The practice of granting to Frontier Commanders and District Commandants uncontrolled authority to implement projects of this nature has been discontinued."

 The schooner arrived New York 8 November 1943 and, after an inspection three days later, she was decommissioned 16 December.
 Transferred to the War Shipping Administration, she was used for a time on a loan basis by the Merchant Marine Cadet Corps as a training ship until returned to the Navy for disposal on 28 November 1944.
 Stricken from the Naval Vessel Register on 22 December 1944, the schooner was transferred to the Maritime Commission and eventually sold at public auction 18 October 1945.

 Fate

 Purchased by a Cuban shipping firm, she was renamed Santa Clara and served another six years in the island trade.
 The aging schooner met her end off La Ceiba when, heavily laden, she ran into bad weather, took on water and sank on 21 December 1951.